CBS-NCB/mouseChoice/README.md

 # mouseChoice
-Code repository for "Probabilistic discrimination of relative stimulus features in mice" Lyamzin et al., PNAS, 2021
+Data and code repository for "Probabilistic discrimination of relative stimulus features in mice" Lyamzin et al., PNAS, 2021